simonjj/simple-gpu-test/README.md

 +---------------------------------------------------------------------------------------+
 ```

 If you see something similar to the above output your workload profile is ready to use.
-We can see the CUDA Toolki version (top right) is `12.2`.
+We can see the CUDA Toolkit version (top right) is `12.2`.
 The driver version (top middle) is `535.54.03`.
-At the botom of the output you can see the the current processes running on the GPU.
+At the bottom of the output you can see the the current processes running on the GPU (`No running processes found`).

-Should you see a message about a failure to initialize NVML it is a due to `nvidia-smi` being unable to communicate with the driver.
-There's likely a driver-toolkit mismatch.
+**Should you see a message about a failure to initialize NVML it is a due to `nvidia-smi` being unable to communicate with the driver.
+There's likely a driver-toolkit mismatch**.
+Try to (**upgrade to a newer tag**)[https://hub.docker.com/r/nvidia/cuda/tags] by following [these steps](#rebuilding-the-tester-image).
 For more detailed information on which driver is needed for which toolkit see [Minor Version Compatibility](https://docs.nvidia.com/deploy/cuda-compatibility/index.html#minor-version-compatibility).

 ## Exercising the GPU

-As the last step we want to exercise the CPU to confirm our application is actually able to leverage the GPU and compare how much faster it runs compared to the GPU.
+As the last step we want to exercise the CPU to confirm our application is actually able to leverage the GPU, and compare how much faster than on CPU.
 You can do so by deploying a pre-build container from `simonj.azurecr.io/gpu-tester`.
-This container includes a simple [PyTorch](https://pytorch.org/) script which executes a sizeable matrix multiplication.
+This container [includes a simple](https://github.com/simonjj/simple-gpu-test/blob/main/gpu_cpu_tester.py) [PyTorch](https://pytorch.org/) script which executes a sizeable matrix multiplication.
 First on the CPU and then on the GPU to show the delta between the two.

 ```
 # standup the gpu tester